gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/LCE/Official LCE Illegal Guide.md

 - Currently naming items in an anvil adds only 3 tags, the display name, the repair cost, and a "createdOnHost" tag.
 This differs from named items in earlier versions, which are missing the "createdOnHost" tag, and from named items in future versions, which also contain the tag "createdByRestricted".
 - Crafting bone blocks currently creates bone blocks with a data value of 4, which is an invalid data value variant of bone blocks
 - Entites updated to this version have the drop chance of their left hand set to 0, even though it is normally 0.85.
+- On the tutorial world at -394 -125, there will be a tamed ocelot with a different owner, the owner is MH4J.

 **TU54**
 - Woodland Mansions can generate with spider rooms, which currently contain a spawner without entity data.
 The spawner will look like a pig spawner and not spawn anything, and will not be obtainable in future versions.